Advertise in Applause Magazine

 February 27 - March 1

-There’s trouble in River City when a fast-talking salesman gets his heart stolen by the town librarian.
-Meredith Willson’s six-time, Tony Award-winning musical comedy The Music Man follows fast-talking traveling salesman, Harold Hill, as he cons the people of River City, Iowa, into buying instruments and uniforms for a boys’ band that he vows to organize – this, despite the fact that he doesn’t know a trombone from a treble clef
+follows fast-talking traveling salesman Harold Hill as he cons the people of River City, Iowa, into buying instruments and uniforms for a boys’ band that he vows to organize, despite not knowing a trombone from a treble clef

 march - May 2026